Thursday, February 20, 2025

 CPU

-So there’s really no reason to insist on a slightly faster CPU, framerates will be almost the same!
+So there’s no point fixating on a slightly better CPU—your framerates will barely change!

 Streaming

 Streamers don’t need to worry about multiple cores either.
-Virtually every, modern, gaming laptop has a multi-core six or even 8 core CPU so you can
+Virtually every, modern, gaming laptop has at least 6 cores.

 RAM

-You only need enough RAM for Windows and its background processes NOT to interfere with the game.
+You only need enough RAM to ensure Windows and background processes don’t interfere with the game.

 Display